Jazz and Art on a Summer Day

 It was a warm day, not too hot—surprising for July in the Mid-Atlantic.
 Arriving late, I settled into a back row seat with a full view of Jenny on the keyboard and her fellow musicians on bass and percussion.
 Jenny’s abstract paintings hung on all four walls of the gallery.
 Across the room an open window offered a gentle breeze and a partial view of distant, swaying trees.

-It didn’t take long (one song, in fact) for these elements—music and art, leaves and branches—to converge into one continuous ribbon of sound, sight, and texture.
-For an hour, I let go of my churning mind, always grasping and defining, and allowed Jenny’s jazz notes and imaginative paintings work their magic.
+It didn’t take long (one song, in fact) for all of these elements—music and art, leaves and branches—to converge into one continuous ribbon of sound, sight, and texture.
+For an hour, I let go of my churning mind, always grasping and defining, and allowed Jenny’s jazz notes and imaginative paintings to work their magic.
 Afterward, I sought Jenny out to thank her for the concert, and to share how I thought her music “sounded like her paintings” and vice-verse—an awkward attempt to describe the ineffable.